FredJones4/Shadow-Hunters-Physical-Copy/README.md

   - **Issue**: Some images may not render correctly in the PDF.
   - **Solution**: Verify that all images in the ZIP are not corrupted and are in supported formats.

-## Shadowhunters
+## Shadow Hunters

-This project was developed to print out Cards for a homemade version of the retired Shadow Hunters game.
+This project was developed to print out cards for a homemade version of the retired Shadow Hunters game.

 ### Files